lukewisecarver77/100-days-of-python/README.md

 Day 15: A simple coffee maker that asks user for coffee order, asks for payment, can check the coffee makers resources and can turn off

-Day 16: Same coffee maker assignment except done using OOP.
+Day 16: Same coffee maker assignment except done using OOP. boof